This spot has been added by

 When on the beach facing the sea, the reef is located on your left.
 On the reef, you will find beautiful hard coral, including elkhorn coral, brain coral riddled with colorful Christmas tree worms, and fire coral (↕1-3ft/0.5-1m).

 Sea fans, sponges, and different species of sea urchins are also common in the area.
-It is easy to spot smooth trunkfish, grunt, squirrelfish, bluehead wrasse and brown chromis in Anse Mire, particularly around and under the coral bommies.
+It is easy to spot smooth trunkfish, grunt, squirrelfish, bluehead wrasse, and brown chromis in Anse Mire, particularly around and under the coral bommies.

-Lynndy shipwreck at Anse Mire
+Snorkeling over the Lynndy Wreck, Anse Mire

 After exploring the fringing reef, you can have a look at the Lynndy shipwreck, lying some 100 meters away from the shore.
 The position of the wreck is marked with two “cross” yellow buoys, making it easy to localize.

 Immersed in 2006 after a tropical storm, the wreck is not yet covered by a lot of coral and sponges, but countless reef fish are already calling the Lynndy home.
-Sitting 50ft/15m deep under the surface of the sea, you can see it from the surface, but only freedivers will really enjoy the sight.
+Sitting 50ft/15m deep under the surface of the sea, you can see it from the surface, but only freedivers will enjoy the sight.

-Elkhorn coral at Anse Mire, Guadeloupe snorkeling
+Elkhorn coral at Anse Mire, Guadeloupe

 Elkhorn coral can be found in some areas of Anse Mire reef.